AlabastTheSane/empyrean-modlist/README.md

 # Getting started with Empyrean

+This list requires 157GB of storage space, with 44GB of that being downloads

 (This assumes you've used Wabbajack installers before and have all of the standard requirements, but it will be updated later to have everything needed.)

 First things first, if you are using a 21x9 monitor, you will need to enable the Ultrawide Patches under Ultrawide Options (makes sense right?), otherwise the entire display will be off, and no one will have a good time.
 After you've done that, navigate to the drop down menu, and select ENB Organizer